Many dogs love riding in cars, as it gives them a chance to check out the scenery, enjoy novel odors, and bark at the motorists in adjacent lanes!

 So, be sure to strap your dog in with a good harness, and have her ride in the backseat to keep you both as safe as possible.

 Do you have a good car harness for your dog?
 We’d love to hear about the model you use and your experiences with it.
-We’d also love to know how strict our readers are about strapping their dog in when riding around.
+We’d also love to know how strict our readers are about strapping their dog in and keeping safety in mind when riding around.